Mayuresh351/Elderly_App/sample.md

 ## APPLICATIONS:

-This app helps you to remind you of you medicines.
+This app helps you to remind you of your medicines.
 Using this app you will not miss your doctor appointments as it will remind you on a regular basis.Even if you forget to take your medical reports with you this app will always have it.

 ## FUTURE UPDATES: